autopkg/nstrauss-recipes/Okta Verify/README.md

 It is required to supply `OKTA_ORG_ID` (everything before `.okta.com`), `OKTA_USERNAME`, and `OKTA_PASSWORD`, and recommended these are defined in a recipe override.
 AutoPkg in no way protects the `OKTA_PASSWORD` variable and it should not be considered secret.

 In the future this processor could be generalized to download other Okta software gated behind auth.
-However, in an even better future Okta would post these publicly with a static download URL, removing the need for an additionall processor at all.
+However, in an even better future Okta would post these publicly with a static download URL, removing the need for an additional processor at all.
 Please upvote this feature request if you feel the same. [https://ideas.okta.com/app/#/case/154890](https://ideas.okta.com/app/#/case/154890)

 Credit to Gabriel Sroka ([https://github.com/gabrielsroka/okta_api](https://github.com/gabrielsroka/okta_api)) for guidance and help.